TalkAway/buildspace_talk/README.md

 The tutor will check each of them according to the student's process.

-When they are all filled in, the student receives the SBT of proficiency level (onchain), but each level certification only can be released with at minimum 8 walking lessons.
+When they are all filled in, the student receives the SBT of proficiency level (onchain), but each walking generate one NFT (no certificate).
 The students can schedule a free online meeting for proficiency evaluation and start in a specific level.

 Each writing on the hikes will accumulate, building up a big notebook and go into a specific folder (offchain)